Automotive Digital Marketing: Your First Date

-Part One and Two will unveil challenges and some ideas on how to approach them.
-The following articles will comprehensibly focus on each digital channel: SEM, Display, Social, Video, and SEO, to help improve ROAS and decrease friction between advertising efforts that often cannibalize each other.
+Parts Two and Three will unveil challenges and some ideas on how to approach them.
+The following articles will comprehensively focus on each digital channel: SEM, Display, Social, Video, and SEO, to help improve ROAS and decrease friction between advertising efforts that often cannibalize each other.

 She Likes Roses, Stop Buying Her Tulips